-Okano, K. (accepted), “Education of new migrants and the civil society in Japan: Non-governmental organisations and ethnic schools”, In In Khun Eng Kuah & Jason Eng Thye Tan (Eds.), Educating marginilized communities in East Asia: State, civil society and NGO partnerships.
+Okano, K. (2017), “Education of new migrants and the civil society in Japan: Non-governmental organisations and ethnic schools”, In In Khun Eng Kuah & Jason Eng Thye Tan (Eds.), Educating marginilized communities in East Asia: State, civil society and NGO partnerships.
 Routledge.

 - Okano, K. (2016b).
 Nonformal education in Japan: Its interface with formal schools’ in Okano, K. (ed), Nonformal education and civil society in Japan.
 London: Routledge.
 Pp.1-16.